-It’s normal to have periods of worry and stress when you’re pregnant.
-If these feelings don’t go away, however, and begin to affect day-to-day activities, it’s important to ask for help from your midwife, health visitor or GP.
+It’s normal to have periods of worry, stress or low mood during pregnancy.
+But if these feelings don’t ease, or start to affect your day-to-day life, it’s important to ask for help from your midwife, health visitor or GP.

 - feeling over-anxious, sad, tearful, guilty or down most of the time